Maureen Connolly: Early years

-Maureen was born in San Diego, California on September 17, 1934, the first child of Martin and Jessamine Connolly.
-Her parents divorced when she was three years old and she was raised by her mother and an aunt.
+Connolly was born in San Diego, California on September 17, 1934, the first child of Martin and Jessamine Connolly.
+Her parents divorced when she was age 3, and she was raised by her mother and an aunt.
 She loved horseback riding as a child, but her mother was unable to pay the cost of riding lessons.
 So, she took up the game of tennis.
 Connolly's tennis career began at the age of 10 on the municipal courts of San Diego.
-Her first coach, Wilbur Folsom, encouraged her to switch from a left-handed grip to right and she soon became a baseline specialist with tremendous power and accuracy, and a strong backhand.
-When she was 11, Maureen was dubbed "Little Mo" by San Diego sportswriter Nelson Fisher, who compared the power of her forehand and backhand to the firepower of the USS Missouri, known colloquially as "Big Mo".
-In 1948, Folsom was replaced as her coach by Eleanor Tennant, who previously coached Alice Marble and Bobby Riggs, both Wimbledon and U.S. singles champions.
-At age 14, she won 56 consecutive matches, and the following year became the youngest ever to win the U.S. national championship for girls 18 and under.
+Her first coach, Wilbur Folsom, encouraged her to switch from a left-handed grip to a right-handed one, and she soon became a baseline specialist with tremendous power and accuracy.
+When she was age 11, Connolly was dubbed "Little Mo" by San Diego sportswriter Nelson Fisher, who compared the power of her forehand and backhand to the firepower of the USS Missouri, known colloquially as "Big Mo".
+In 1948, Folsom was replaced as her coach by Eleanor Tennant, who previously coached Alice Marble and Bobby Riggs.
+At age 14, she won 56 consecutive matches, and the following year, she became the youngest girl to win the U.S. national championship for girls 18 and under.